 In connection with the Bogs acquisition, the Company held back \$2.0 million of the purchase price to be used to help satisfy any claims of indemnification.
 This holdback amount was paid in full to the former shareholders of Bogs in 2012.
-The Company also had two contingent payments due to the former shareholders of Bogs.
-The Company made the first contingent consideration payment of approximately \$1,270,000 in the first quarter of 2013.
-The second contingent consideration payment is due in March 2016.
+The Company also has two contingent payments due to the former shareholders of Bogs in 2013 and 2016.
 For additional information, see Note 11 in the Notes to Consolidated Financial Statements.